 All medical royal colleges and faculties are required by the General Medical Council (GMC) to introduce a limit on the number of attempts at their examinations.
 The GMC have specified that the maximum number of attempts allowed at each part of the examination should be six.

-- Forms must be submitted at least 2 weeks prior to the application period opening.
-Once the form has been received it will be verified by your College of Entry and restrictions will be removed from your record on the MRCP(UK) database; this will usually take no longer than 5 working days from receipt of the form.
-You will then be able to apply online or by paper for an additional attempt at the examination.
+Forms must be submitted at least two weeks prior to the relevant application period opening.
+All requests for exceptional additional attempts will be considered by the MRCP(UK) Regulatory Sub-Group, whose decision will be final.
+Once approved, restrictions will be removed from your record on the MRCP(UK) database; this will usually take no longer than five working days from receipt of the form.
+You will then be able to apply for an additional attempt at the examination.

 MRCP(UK) will not accept requests for additional attempts based on exceptional circumstances.
 The MRCP(UK) regulations make clear that any candidate who starts an examination is declaring themselves fit to sit it.
 You have a right to withdraw from an examination anytime up until it starts without penalty.
 If you believe your performance in an examination was affected by exceptional circumstances, you should inform MRCP(UK) about this as soon as possible after the examination and submit an appeal after you receive your results.

 If you have already undertaken attempts at the examinations and receive a late diagnosis of any condition which requires reasonable adjustments to support them to sit, and which they had not previously received, should contact MRCP(UK) (via firstname.lastname@example.org) to discuss this situation.

 Please find our Limit on Attempts FAQs available here.